 “Ameristar owns all 40 acres, which have been cleared and are immediately ready for construction,” Gordon Kanofsky, Ameristar’s chief executive officer, said in the statement.
 “With no displacement of existing residents or businesses, we will have a 12- to 18-month head start on other proposals.”

 Ameristar is among at least four companies seeking the one license to operate a casino in the western part of the state since the legislature legalized casino gambling last year.
-MGM Resorts International (MGM), Penn National Gaming Inc. (PENN) and the Mohegan Tribal Gaming Authority are also seeking the western license, according to Bloomberg Industries research.
+MGM Resorts International (MGM:US), Penn National Gaming Inc. (PENN:US) and the Mohegan Tribal Gaming Authority are also seeking the western license, according to Bloomberg Industries research.
 Two other casinos will be permitted, in the eastern and central parts of Massachusetts.

 Applicants face a two-step approval process with an initial deadline in December, according to the Massachusetts Gaming Commission.
 The local communities involved must also approve the projects.